netdata/learn/docs/cloud/monitor/alarms.md

 new triggers based on the specific needs of your infrastructure.
 By taking charge of alarm configuration, you'll ensure Netdata Cloud always delivers the most relevant alarms about the well-being of your nodes.

-## Enable alarm notifications from Cloud

-Netdata Cloud also supports sending alarm notifications to users of a War Room when any claimed node triggers an alarm.
-See our [notifications documentation](/docs/cloud/monitor/notify) for setup and configuration details.

-Cloud's notification feature currently supports email notifications.
-If you would prefer to get notifications from other apps, like Discord, Slack, PagerDuty, and more, see the Agent's [notifications docs](/docs/agent/health/notifications).

 ## What's next?

-If you're through with setting up alarms and notifications, it might be time to [invite your team](/docs/cloud/collaborate/invite-your-team).
+If you're through with setting up alarms, it might be time to [invite your team](/docs/cloud/collaborate/invite-your-team).

 And if you haven't already put some thought into how you organize your Spaces and War Rooms, check out some of our